 The Combellack-Blair House, an 1895 Queen Anne Mansion, now serves as a bed and breakfast inn and is on the National Register of Historic Places.

 The Fountain-Tallman Museum at 524 Main Street is located in the original soda works building dating back to 1852.
 The museum displays artifacts and exhibits about Placerville’s history.

 The Placerville News Building, built in 1856, is still home to the Placerville News Company.
 The 1857 City Hall, as well as the 1863 Courthouse, continue to stand, serving their original purpose.

 Another important historic landmark that still remains on Main Street is the Bell Tower, standing as a monument to the city’s volunteer firemen.
 The Bell, placed in the tower in the plaza in 1865, was used as an alarm system to call out the firefighters.
 This tower has watched most of Placerville’s history pass beneath it for well over 100 years.
 It has been remodeled, relocated, and most recently, renovated.

-A “must see” while visiting Placerville is Hangtown’s Gold Bug Park & Mine, a 62 acre park that was once dotted with over 250 mines.
-Today, the park has been developed as an historical site, as well as a picnic and hiking area.
-The Gold Bug Mine still stands, including it stamp mill and can be toured.
+A “must-see” while visiting Placerville is Hangtown’s Gold Bug Park & Mine, a 62-acre park that was once dotted with over 250 mines.
+Today, the park has been developed as a historical site, as well as a picnic and hiking area.
+The Gold Bug Mine still stands, including its stamp mill and can be toured.